ashpursglove/ashs-modbus-tool/README.md

 For buses where:
 - Slave IDs were never written down
 - Half the devices were added “temporarily”
-- And nobody is sure what still responds
+- Nobody is sure what still responds
+- The bus was obviously wired during a nasty divorce

 Scan an ID range and see who answers.